Use synthetic division and the Remainder Theorem to find the indicated function value. f(x)=2x4−5x3−x2+3x+2; f(−1/2)

 Synthetic Division

-Synthetic division is a streamlined method for dividing a polynomial by a linear binomial of the form (x - c).
+Synthetic division is a shortcut method for dividing a polynomial by a linear binomial of the form (x - c).
 It simplifies the long division process by using only the coefficients of the polynomial, making calculations faster and less error-prone.
-This technique is especially useful for evaluating polynomials at specific values.
+This method is especially useful for evaluating polynomials and finding remainders.

 The Remainder Theorem states that when a polynomial f(x) is divided by (x - c), the remainder is equal to f(c).
-This means that synthetic division can be used to find the value of the polynomial at x = c by identifying the remainder after division, providing a quick way to evaluate polynomials.
+This means you can find the value of the polynomial at x = c by performing synthetic division and looking at the remainder, providing a quick way to evaluate polynomials without direct substitution.